 3. GST

 One Nation, One Tax, and One Market!
-It served as the baseline for Goods and Services Tax (GST) when it came into effect on 1st July 2017, just 8 months after demonetization.
+It served as the baseline for Goods and Services Tax (GST) when enacted on 1st July 2017, just 8 months after demonetization.
 Think of GST as a destination-oriented tax applicable at multiple stages.
 With the implementation of GST, indirect taxes just vanished.
 Guess what?
 It’s too complicated for the common man to comprehend.

-With proper research, you can choose this topic for your next economics project in class 12, class 11, or college.
+You can choose this topic for your next economics project in class 12, 11, or college with proper research.
 It’s an opportunity to deconstruct the complexity of this tax law for easy understanding.
 The knowledge, thus acquired, will come in handy if you plan to pursue chartered accountancy.

 What to include?